-Work on the World Logistics Hub; part of the Enterprise Zone for Greater Manchester will commence in the New Year.
+Work on the World Logistics Hub; part of the Enterprise Zone for Greater Manchester commenced in January.
 Please see the pdf entitled "Manchester Airport World Logistics Hub -First construction phase" to see an annotated artists impression of how the site will look when complete (in ten to fifteen years’ time).
-In January 2014 the first phase of work will commenced:
+The first phase of work has commenced:

 - The realignment of Sunbank Lane.

 - Construction of a cargo shed for our first tenant; DHL

 Construction of the road and environmental mitigation areas will be carried out by Costains and the cargo shed by BAM.
 Updates on the work will be published as we progress on this page.